bhavyaj12/StudentAid-App/README.md

 # StudentAid-App

-A basic Android Application made using Java in AndroidStudio and Firebase, to explore possibilties of book exchanging and mentorship in college.
+A first basic Android Application made using Java in AndroidStudio and Firebase, to explore possibilties of book exchanging and mentorship in college.
 Looking for improvements.